Emulator Issues #12725

 Again, pixel perfect means the image gets narrower, but that also means no scaling.
 Like we said, however, there are ways to get the proper aspect ratio after the image has been sent to the screen.

-• Has duplicate Emulator Issues #12861: [Feature Request] Add support for integer scaling and nearest neighbor filtering added
+- Has duplicate Emulator Issues #12861: [Feature Request] Add support for integer scaling and nearest neighbor filtering added

-Updated by taolas almost 2 years ago
+Updated by taolas over 2 years ago

 Is integer scaling just like using "auto-adjust window" with a high IR and then downscaling by a whole number so it fits on the screen?
 And should (IR / Integer Scale) be a whole number?